 Before 1960 there is no starter/reliever adjustment.

 Since we have gamelogs, we can also customize our park factors to the parks the pitcher actually pitched in.
 This can have an impact in a division like the NL West where you have three fairly extreme pitcher parks and two fairly extreme hitter parks.
 Usually, pitchers' custom park factors are less than a point away from their teams' park factor, but on occasion it can be multiple points.
 For pre-gamelog seasons, we use the team's park factor.
-All park factors are 3-year.
+All park factors are 3-year average.

 In computing the player's wins above average, we use